-Requirements for Assessment of Ess ential Skills
+Requirements for Assessment of Essential Skills

 ESSENTIAL SKILL ASSESSMENT OPTIONS ACHIEVEMENT STANDARD

-OAKS (Test no longer offered) Prior passing score

-Smarter Balanced Assessment Consortium 0515

-(SBAC) 2515

-ACT 18
+OSAS ACT SAT 18 24

-PLAN 18

-Work Keys 5

-Compass 81

-ASSET 42

-Dood and community of SAT (Administered 3/2016 or later) 24
+PSAT 24

-Read and comprehend a variety of PSAT (Administered 10/2015 or later) 24

-text 2 Reading Work Samples: at least one informational reading selection Score: 12 across the three required traits for each work sample (each trait must receive an individual score of at least 3).
+Read and comprehend a variety of text 2 Reading Work Samples: at least one informational reading selection Score: 12 across the three required traits for each work sample (each trait must receive an individual score of at least 3).
 (Work Samples are locally scored with the Official State Reading Scoring Guide)

 AP European History Exam 3

 AP English Literature & Composition Exam 3

 AP Psychology Exam 3

 AP United States History Exam 3

-ASSET 42

-OAKS (Test no longer offered) Prior passing score

-SBAC 2583

-SAT (Administered 3/2016 or later) 27
+SAT 27

-ACT (Administered 3/2016 or later) Varies - see adviser
+ACT Varies - see adviser

 Write clearly and accurately 2 Writing Work Samples One must be expository or persuasive, the other may be expository, persuasive or narrative.
 Score: 4 on each of the four required traits for each of the work samples/ (Work samples are locally scored with the Official State Writing Scoring Guide)

-OAKS (Test no longer offered) Prior passing score

-Smarter Balanced Assessment Consortium (SBAC) 2543

 ACT 19

-PLAN 19

-Work Keys 5

-Compass 66 (Intermediate Algebra Test)

-Apply mathematics in a variety of settings ASSET 41 (Intermediate Algebra Test)

-SAT (Administered 3/2016 or later) 24.5
+SAT 24.5

-PSAT (Administered 3/2016 or later) 24.5
+PSAT 24.5

-GED 156
+Apply mathematics in a variety of GED 156

-2 Mathematics work Samples (one each for two of the following reporting categories): Score: 4 on each of the four in all Process Dimensions.
+settings 2 Mathematics work Samples (one each for two of the following reporting categories): Score: 4 on each of the four in all Process Dimensions.
 (Work samples are locally scored with the Official State Mathematics Problem Solving Scoring Guide)